natesire/mnemonic-bot/README.md

 # Memory Bot

-Memory tool to help recall all the built-in functions for any programming languages.
+Memory chat bot helps train you on memorizing all the built-in functions for any programming language.

-Start with acronyms and generate all the permutations of possible words that equal an acronym.
-The tool runs like a chat-bot.
+Start with acronyms and generate all the permutations of possible words that satisfy an acronym.

-For example:

-NODE = Not Other....

 View the frontend on Github Pages built with ReactJS